macalinao/zod-utils/packages/zod-extra/README.md

 # zod-extra

 Various Zod schemas and utilities.
-No additional dependencies and treeshakeable due to ESM.
+No additional dependencies and tree-shakeable due to ESM.

 ## License